Dayton Victim Was An Intern Who Had Accepted A Full-Time Job Days Before Being Killed

 "We already provide counselors for our patients who are in emotional crisis situations, and it was good because I knew who to turn to," Wonders said.

-Cumer is one of nine victims of the Dayton massacre who have left survivors behind.
+Cumer, whose funeral service is planned for Saturday, is one of nine victims of the Dayton massacre who have left survivors behind.

 National